sheyman/docs-barbican/api-docs/api-operations/methods/post-create-v1-secret.rst

 where:

 - {endpoint} is the endpoint for the service
-- {authToken} is the authentication token returned by the identity service
+- $AUTH-TOKEN is the authentication token returned by the identity service

 Response
 """"""""""""""""